pinnen/SyncedUE/Synced/Docs/Synced-by-Seven_ReadMe.txt

 Game Playing:         Use the thumb sticks to control speed and direction of each of you icons.
-                      Try to pick-up the crystal by getting close to it, when picked-up speed to one of the goals, turn 180 degrees and shoot it towards the goal.
+                      Try to pick-up the crystal by getting close to it, when picked-upped speed to one of the goals, turn 180 degrees and shoot it towards the goal.

 Game Mischiefs:       Control your two icons in selected patterns and there is a reward: a zone-bomb is created!